-40. Credit for the LA Citizens Property Insurance Corporation Assessments
+47. Credit for the LA Citizens Property Insurance Corporation Assessments

-A refundable credit will be allowed in the amount of surcharges, market equalization charges, or assessments paid as a result of the assessments levied by the Louisiana Citizens Property Insurance Corporation due to Hurricanes Katrina and Rita.
+A credit is allowed in the amount of surcharges, market equalization charges, or assessments paid as a result of the assessments levied by the Louisiana Citizens Property Insurance Corporation due to Hurricanes Katrina and Rita.
 This credit is available to taxpayers who paid the assessments as a part of their property insurance premium.
+For assessments paid on or after January 1, 2007, a corporation can claim the credit after payment is made on a form provided by the secretary instead of on their Louisiana corporation income tax return.

 Acts 2006, 2nd Ex.
-Sess., No. 4
+Sess., No. 4, amended by Acts 2007, No. 382